evolvingstuff/vdw2/content/posts/vitamin-d-receptor-activation-by-traditional-chinese-medicine.md

 ---

- **Vitamin D Receptor activation has been proven to get more Vitamin D into the cells,%%%This study adds many more VDR activators, many of which are on Amazon%%%For most activators it is not known%%% &nbsp;&nbsp; Which activator is best for each health problem %%% &nbsp;&nbsp;  Dose size %%%  &nbsp;&nbsp;  Dose Frequency (X doses per day -- X doses per month)%%%  &nbsp;&nbsp;Should dosing be constant, ramp up, or start with a loading dose**
+ **Vitamin D Receptor activation has been proven to get more Vitamin D into the cells,This study adds many more VDR activators, many of which are on AmazonFor most activators it is not known &nbsp;&nbsp; Which activator is best for each health problem  &nbsp;&nbsp;  Dose size   &nbsp;&nbsp;  Dose Frequency (X doses per day -- X doses per month)  &nbsp;&nbsp;Should dosing be constant, ramp up, or start with a loading dose**

 <!-- {maketoc Title=""} -->